dynobase-icon

 This one is easy.
 All we need to do is just run a Scan operation against our table.
 Paste the create function below:

-Similar to the previous function, we need to add its definition to the template.yaml file with slight modification:
+Similar to the previous function, we need to add its definition to the template.yaml file with slight modifications:

-We changed the handler from create to list, Event name to ListBooks and method has changed to get instead of post.
+We changed the handler from create to list, the event name to ListBooks, and the method has changed to get instead of post.

 Delete function